dd-web/OprenGL-Vertex-renderer/README.md

-# OpenGL Renderer

-personal project am using to learn opengl
+this is a very old project I used to learn opengl.